kioskOG/kioskOG.github.io/docs/devops/Linux/SIEM-And-XDR/wazuh-to-monitor-docker.md

 pip3 install docker==7.1.0 urllib3==2.2.2 requests==2.32.2 --break-system-packages
 ```

-### NOTE
+{: .note }
-* If you encounter the error Cannot uninstall urllib3 2.0.7, RECORD file not found, remove urllib3==2.2.2 from the command since Ubuntu 24.04 already includes urllib3.
+> * If you encounter the error Cannot uninstall urllib3 2.0.7, RECORD file not found, remove urllib3==2.2.2 from the command since Ubuntu 24.04 already includes urllib3.

 * To avoid modifying the default Python environment, consider using a virtual environment:
 ```shell